Robert Hegyes: Early life

 Hegyes was born in Perth Amboy, New Jersey in 1951, to a Hungarian-American father, Stephen, and an Italian-American mother, Marie Dominica Cocozza.
-Hegyes was the oldest of four children (Mark, Stephanie, and Elizabeth).
+Hegyes was the eldest of four children (Mark, Stephanie, and Elizabeth).

 He grew up in Metuchen, New Jersey, and began acting in high school in the mid-1960s under the guidance of Metuchen High School theater teacher, Barton Shepard.
 Hegyes attended Glassboro State College (now Rowan University) after graduating from high school.
 While there, he worked part-time at the Hardee's fast food restaurant in town.
 After completing his student teaching requirement at Haddon Township High School, he graduated from Glassboro State College with a Bachelor of Arts degree in Speech/Theater and Secondary Education.
 Hegyes ventured to New York City to pursue a career in acting and soon became a member of a Greenwich Village children's theater group called "Theater in a Trunk".
 He performed educational theater at U.S. President Theodore Roosevelt's birthplace on East 20th Street, and continued in this vein as a puppeteer with an arm and rod puppet company, playing Mr. Toad in The Wind in the Willows.
 Robert managed to work a third performing job in Washington Square Park and at the Provincetown Playhouse as a member of the political improvisational guerrilla troupe, "Jack LaRumpa's Flying Drum & Kazoo Band".